From CVS to Chevron, FDA decision triggers vaccine mandates | WTOP

-From Walt Disney World and Chevron to CVS and a Michigan university, a flurry of private and public employers are requiring workers to get vaccinated after the federal government gave full approval to Pfizer’s COVID-19 vaccine.
+From Walt Disney World and Chevron to CVS and a Michigan university, a flurry of private and public employers are requiring workers to get vaccinated against COVID-19 after the federal government gave full approval to the Pfizer shot.
 And the number is certain to grow much higher.

-For the past eight months, the coronavirus shot was dispensed in the U.S. under emergency authorization from the Food and Drug Administration.
+For the past eight months, coronavirus shots were dispensed in the U.S. under emergency authorization from the Food and Drug Administration.
 Some workers and unions objected to getting the vaccine — and some employers were reluctant to require it — because it had yet to receive FDA full approval.
 That happened on Monday.

 “The FDA decision takes that off the table,” said Devjani Mishra, a New York-based attorney with the firm Littler Mendelson, which specializes in workplace matters.
 She and others in the worlds of business, law and health predicted more companies will mandate vaccines for their workforces.